Bone-Project/BoneOS/docs/NormalInstall.md

 **QEmu**

 I am assuming that you have QEmu installed.
-If not, google it and install QEmu for your OS.
+If not, run `sudo apt-get install qemu` if you are on a Ubuntu/Debian based distribution.
+Otherwise, just google it and find out how to install QEmu in your specific Linux distribution.

 I am going to be showing running the OS using the command line.
 If you are on Windows, use the new "Windows Subsystem for Linux" tool.
 You can run it even _without_ the terminal, but for this doc we need it.
 If you cannot use a terminal, go ahead and use VirtualBox or VMWare for now (**NOTE**: Installing Virtual Box and maybe even VM Ware is **known to cause some problems** on Linux distributions, so it is recommended that you do not install them on a Linux distribution).